 Pillars of Hope & Strength

-Despite the decades that this has continued, there is still a fundamental need to raise awareness about the victims, as well as to prevent future violence against Indigenous women and girls.
+The disappearances and murders along Highway 16 have continued for decades.
+There is still a fundamental need to raise awareness about the victims, as well as to prevent future violence against Indigenous women and girls.

 The Pillar of Hope

-The location will be chosen together with the Governing Body of the Highway of Tears, the Lheidli T’enneh First Nation and the City of Prince George.
+The pillar in Prince George will be named the Pillar of Hope and will be placed at Cottonwood Island Park.
+The location was chosen together with members of the Highway of Tears Governing Body, the Lheidli T’enneh First Nation, and the City of Prince George.

 The Pillar of Strength